In case there weren’t enough reasons not to eat meat…

-We don’t NEED to eat meat anymore people.
-And we need to eat lab produced flesh from a petri dish even less.
+We don’t NEED to eat meat at all.
+And we need to eat lab-produced flesh from a petri dish even less.

-So Mironov wants us to believe that this is not about fame and fortune but about “Progress” and an answer to a global food and land shortage.
+Mironov wants us to believe that this is not about fame and fortune but about “progress” and an answer to a global food and land shortage.

 I can definitely see the upside to cultured meat I’m thrilled by the prospect that fewer animals will suffer, from conception to slaughter.
 Yes fewer, because there will still be people eating farmed animals and there will certainly be plenty of people still eating eggs and drinking dairy.